Aliases for HIST2H3D Gene

 GeneCards Summary for HIST2H3D Gene

 HIST2H3D (Histone Cluster 2, H3d) is a Protein Coding gene.
-Among its related pathways are Platelet activation, signaling and aggregation and Gene Expression.
+Among its related pathways are Chromatin organization and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include protein heterodimerization activity and histone binding.
 An important paralog of this gene is HIST1H3F.